YottaDB/YDBDoc/MessageRecovery/errors.rst

 NOCANONICNAME
 -----------------------

-NOCANONICNAME, Value is not a canonic name (xxxx).
+NOCANONICNAME, Value is not a canonic name (xxxx)

 Run Time Error: This indicates that the argument supplied to $QLENGTH or the first argument to $QSUBSCRIPT is not a valid glvn.